aimclub/FEDOT/docs/source/introduction/tutorial/composing_pipelines/manual_creation.rst

    import pandas as pd

    # specify additional automl training parameters
-   timeout, with_tuning, n_jobs, logging_level = ...  # tested with 3., False, 1, logging.FATAL
+   timeout, n_jobs, logging_level = ...  # tested with 3., 1, logging.FATAL

 you can look the meaning of that and other parameters, see :class:`~fedot.api.main.Fedot`